mgechev/revive/RULES_DESCRIPTIONS.md

 _Configuration_: N/A

-## range-val-address
+## range

-_Description_: Range variables in a loop are reused at each iteration.
-This rule warns when assigning the address of the variable, passing the address to append() or using it in a map.
+_Description_: This rule suggests a shorter way of writing ranges that do not use the second value.

 _Configuration_: N/A